iTroned/DXFJanitors/README.md

 7. Open the project in VSCode.
 8. Wait for the rust-analyzer to load.
 9. If error message says: “error: no Python 3.x interpreter found.”
-  a.
-Find your local Python interpreter’s file location.
+    1. Find your local Python interpreter’s file location.
-  b.
-Find the Python310.dll file:
+    2. Find the Python310.dll file:
-  c.
-Copy the Python310.dll file into the project folder Main/target/debug/:
+    3. Copy the Python310.dll file into the project folder Main/target/debug/:
-  d.
-Re-open the project or restart Rust-analyzer.
+    4. Re-open the project or restart Rust-analyzer.

 If the error message still shows, try these steps:
-      1. Uninstall the Python Interpreter.
+* Uninstall the Python Interpreter.
-      2. Download Python version 3.10.10.
+* Download Python version 3.10.10.
-      3. Add the Python310.dll file from the new downloaded files to Main/target/debug/
+* Copy the Python310.dll file from the new downloaded files to Main/target/debug/
-      4. Specify the Python Interpreter in VSCode with “Ctrl + Shift + P” and search for “Select Python Interpreter”.
+* Specify the Python Interpreter in VSCode with “Ctrl + Shift + P” and search for “Select Python Interpreter”.
-      5. Browse the internet for solutions
+* Browse the internet for solutions

-      Alternatively create a new Python environment.
+* Alternatively create a new Python environment.

 10. These libraries need to be installed on the Python interpreter or via an environment:
 Matplotlib: https://matplotlib.org/stable/users/installing/index.html